cromachina/docs/clip-studio-paint-in-linux.md

 - The mouse cursor has some constant offset from the pen's physical position.
 This is most noticable when using a screen tablet.
 Your tablet area needs to be calibrated.
   - Solution: In OpenTabletDriver, install the "Tablet Calibration" plugin and follow the instructions on the plugin's wiki.

+- Resizing UI panels is a bit laggy.
+  - I'm not sure what the issue is (probably Wine overhead), but CSP does have performance issues in general (since CSP version 2 is a single threaded program without any async UI).